-If you are interested in starting music therapy sessions.
-Please complete an intake form below.
-Press submit and we will get back to you as soon as possible with an available time/day.
+Please note: We are currently full.
+If you are interested in getting on our waiting list for music therapy sessions please complete an intake form below.
+Press submit and we will get back to you once a spot becomes available.

 Rebecca Eager is a Registered and Neurologic Music Therapist with a Masters of Music Therapy degree from the University of QLD.
 She has completed 2 advanced fellowship trainings in Neurologic Music Therapy and previously been employed by the University of QLD (Masters of Music Therapy program) in a lecturing and Clinical Placement Coordinator position.
 Rebecca is currently the Vice President of the Australia Music Therapy Association.
 CV

 Belinda McNamara is a Registered and Neurologic Music Therapist with a Masters of Music Therapy degree from the University of QLD.
 She has completed advanced fellowship training in Neurologic Music Therapy and also holds a Bachelor of Science majoring in psychology.

 Laura Morell is a Registered and Neurologic Music Therapist with a Masters of Music Therapy degree from the University of QLD.
 She has also completed an undergraduate degree in psychology and music and is interested in pursuing a PhD in future.
 Laura currently holds a position on the Australian Music Therapy Association Queensland branch.
 In 2018 and 2019, Laura is completing a Masters of Speech Pathology.